Tanghulu

 Tanghulu Recipe

-This tanghulu recipe tastes exactly like the classic candied fruit dessert!
-Ready in less than 10 minutes, it's easy to customize and tastes delicious!
+My tanghulu recipe tastes exactly like the classic candied fruit dessert!
+It's ready in less than 10 minutes and SO easy to customize.
+Watch the video below to see how I make it in my kitchen!

 Prep: 1 minute